crazypill/test-rng/README.md

 `trueRNG --dir ~/iTunes/Music --output my_really_random_playlist.m3u`

 The above example will most likely fail because there is no randon number generator specified.
-On my system the TrueRNGv3 comes up as: /dev/cu.usbmodem14401 (which is the default).
-You will get a different modem device depending on several factors.
+On my system the TrueRNGv3 comes up as: /dev/cu.usbmodem14401 (which is the code's default if you don't specify a device).
+You will get a different modem device depending on several factors, so check /dev for yours.
 The code doesn't incorporate any platform specific code to find a particular TRNG device.

 `trueRNG --device /dev/cu.usbmodem14401 --dir ~/iTunes/Music --output my_really_random_playlist.m3u`